Spellman Engineering Site

 A front view photo of the avocado green Spellman Engineering Building.

 The Former Spellman Engineering Site was identified in 1992 as the source of groundwater impacts in the Lake Highland area.
-Currently, a restriction on groundwater use in this area is in place that prohibits the installation of private supply or irrigation wells and also requires a coordination with the City of Orlando for intrusive activities deeper than 6 feet below land surface to ensure the protection of human health.
+Currently, a restriction on groundwater use in this area is in place that prohibits the installation of private supply or irrigation wells.
+Groundwater assessments and remediation is ongoing.

 District 3 Bioremediation Site Map.png